Extended techniques for the cristal baschet style instruments (amplified)

-During the first series of international lock-downs to prevent the spread of COVID-19, I had the pleasure of building two cristal baschets.
+During the first series of international lock-downs to prevent the spread of COVID-19, I had the pleasure of building two electric cristals.
 Instead of amplifying the instruments using a beautiful metal resonator cone, I chose the practical option of attaching contact microphones to the instruments.
 This greatly decreased the overall bulk and weight of the instruments so that they could be packed into a suit case.
-While I am yet to design the suit case that they will travel in, I have discovered some unique and unusual tone colours that are available when you amplify the cristal baschet using relatively cheap pick ups.
+While I am yet to design the suit case that they will travel in, I have discovered some unique and unusual tone colours that are available when you amplify a cristal baschet style instrument using relatively cheap pick ups.

 This is not an extended technique as such, but it is the point of departure.
 Normale is normal tone colour, achieved through rubbing the glass rods in a horizontal motion with between one and five fingers.